7. BioFabricating Materials¶

 RESULTS¶

 On the left an image of a sample made by gelatin with glyercine.
 The dye is a pinkish color.
-On the right, an image of a sample pull out and it's a bit sticky.
+On the right, an image of a sample that was pulled out of the mold and it's a bit sticky.